Adamtaranto/mimeo/README.md

 ### mimeo-map + SSR filter

-Annotate features in genome A which are > 100bp and occur with >= 98% identity in genome B. Reuse B to A-genome alignment from previous run.
+Annotate features in genome A which are > 100bp and occur with >= 98% identity in genome B. Reuse B to A-genome alignment from the previous run.

 Filter out hits which are >= 40% tandem repeats.
 Write filtered hits as tab file and GFF3 annotation.